-Please note that we no longer serve Mississippi.
+Please note that we are not serving Mississippi at this time.
 Mississippi is now served by Big House Books, PO Box 55586, Jackson, MS 39296.

 You do not need to register with us to receive books, and we don’t have a list of books available.
 Just write us a letter and tell us what kind of books you would like to read.
 Please let us know your full name, identification number, and address.
 We also recommend including this information within the letters themselves in case the envelope is lost or damaged.

 Our library is diverse but small, so we may be unable to fulfill specific requests.
 We don’t have a list or catalog of available books.
 We will try to select books that match your interests, so please include general types of books, genres, or topics.